dsohk/rancher-devsecops-workshop/docs/part-2.md

 [![Workshop Part 2](https://img.youtube.com/vi/sAxLXaw2UAU/0.jpg)](https://www.youtube.com/watch?v=sAxLXaw2UAU)

 Before we begin to configure Github & Jenkins, let's look at our lab environment.

+Make sure Jenkins, Anchore, and Sonarqube installs have completed as per final step of Part 1.

 Ensure you are on your local workstation/machine Terminal where we have our git repo cloned.